 History of the Black Elk Wilderness

 The wilderness was first established as part of the Norbeck Wildlife Preserve, in 1920.
-In 1980, the Colorado Wilderness Act was passed by congress, establishing the Black Elk Wilderness.
-The whole area is part of the Black Hills National Forest, and is managed by the National Forest Service.
+In 1980, the Colorado Wilderness Act was passed by congress, which included the establishment of the Black Elk Wilderness Area.
+The whole area is part of the Black Hills National Forest, and is managed by the National Forest Service's Hell Canyon Ranger District.
 The wilderness is surrounded by the Norbeck Wildlife Preserve, Mount Rushmore National Memorial, and Custer State Park.

 Large birds frequently seen include bald eagles, hawks, osprey, pregrine falcons, and wild turkeys.
 While these birds may be more obvious, another 200 species of birds inhabit the area.

 Rattlesnakes are occasionally seen in the Black Hills, though not usually in the higher elevations.
 If bitten, please seek medical attention as soon as is possible.